msa-ali/tasklite/readme.md

-# Tasklite
+# todo

-Tasklite is a simple command line task manager written in Rust.
+todo is a simple command line todo application written in Rust.
+It provides a simple interface to manage your tasks.
+Tasks can be added, listed, marked as done and removed.
+Tasks can also be tagged and filtered by priority, due date and tags.

 ## Usage

 ### Commands

-- `add`     Add a task to the tasklist
+- `add`     Add a task to the todo list
-- `list`    List tasks in the tasklist
+- `list`    List tasks in the todo list
 - `done`    Mark a task as done
-- `remove`  Remove a task from the tasklist
+- `remove`  Remove a task from the todo list
 - `help`    Print this message or the help of the given subcommand(s)

 ### Options